matthieumeeus/dp-transformers/research/auditing-synthetic-text-generation/README.md

 Note that all the experiments have been run on Azure cloud infrastructure, which easily parallelized (reference) model training.
 The functionalities core to our contribution can be found here:
-- Extracting membership signal from generated synthetic data `./components/membership_inference/mia_methods.py`.
+- Extracting membership signal from generated synthetic data: `./components/membership_inference/mia_methods.py`.
 - Generating synthetic canaries with in-distribution, low-perplexity prefix and out-of-distribution, high perplexity suffix: `./components/ood_canaries/canary_utils.py`.

 If you found this repository useful for your work, kindly cite: